Create a Matrix in Power BI

 Add Rows and Values 3

-Let me add one more column group so that you can understand the cross tab.
+Let me add one more column group so you can understand the cross tab.
 As you can see, we added Customer gender to the Column Groups.

-Create a cross tab in Power BI Approach 2
+Create a Matrix in Power BI 4

-You can follow this step if you want to convert the existing chart into Power BI Matrix.
+You can follow this step if you want to convert the existing chart into a Power BI Matrix.
+As you can see from the screenshot below, we created a column chart representing the Order Quantity by English Product Subcategory.

 Create a Matrix in Power BI 5